w3c/cg-council/proposals/spec-lifecycle.md

    * W3C has rescinded such endorsement.
    * The work has been abandoned prior to endorsement.

-For Community Group specifications, we have historically only identified two states:
+For Community Group specifications, we have historically only identified two stages:

 * Draft
 * Final.
-The “Final” state has served two purposes:
+The “Final” stage has served two purposes:
    * Set expectations that the specification is stable.
    * Secure stronger IPR commitments, for example, as a precursor to transferring the specification to a Working Group for standardization.

-However, we observe that more states would be useful to communicate certain realities:
+However, we observe that more stages could be useful to communicate certain realities:

 * Another organization has taken up the work (e.g., for standardization) and so the Community Group is no longer the “owner.”
 * A Community Group has stopped work either following an explicit decision or because they abandoned their work.

-In addition, as part of a plan to enhance the Community Group program, we believe that defining additional states will support several goals:

-* Clearer communication about the status of a Community Group specification and the guarantees associated with specifications with that status.
+In addition, as part of a plan to enhance the Community Group program, we plan to improve communication about the status of Community Group specifications and how to use or refer to them.
-* Potential process enhancements associated with those specifications that have achieved ecosystem traction.

 # Audiences

-We identify the following audiences who should understand the meaning of the different states and what may be asked of that audience:
+We seek to communicate specification status to these audiences:

 * CG Participants
 * Developers (of Web applications)